-As the shock of committing to such a distance settled in, I realised I had quite the journey ahead.
-With a considerable distance to conquer, I knew I needed to get serious about preparing myself physically and mentally for this ultra-marathon.
-The Runna app again proving a godsend.
+Have you ever vowed not to do something, only to find yourself enthusiastically diving headfirst into it later?
+That happened to me recently when I signed up for a 50km race, despite swearing off marathons this year.
+As the shock of committing to such a distance settled in, I soon discovered that training for an ultra marathon requires dedication and strategy.
+I knew I needed to prepare physically and mentally, and the Runna app again proving a godsend.
 With a 20-week plan locked and loaded, I felt confident I could effectively prepare myself for the gruelling miles ahead.

 greg-rosenke-MJNbBLx9W5U-unsplash-scaled.jpg